Doctor of Education in Curriculum & Instruction

 Application Process for the Doctorate of Education in Curriculum and Instruction

-Applicants are required to complete the online application and submit the following documentation via the Graduate School Online Application System.
+Applicants are required to complete the online application and submit the following documentation via the Graduate School Online Application SystemPrior to applying to the Curriculum and Instruction doctoral program applicants must hold a Master's degree.

 1. Completed Graduate School Application